mage-hq/magento-xml-sitemap/README.md

 # magento-xml-sitemap
-The Magento 2 XML Sitemap extension allows you to efficiently generate Magento XML Sitemaps to better communicate your site structure to search crawlers.
+Magento 2 XML Sitemap extension allows you to efficiently induce Magento XML Sitemaps to more communicate your point structure to search dawdlers

 Please go to https://magehq.com/xml-sitemap.html buy extension